rickmugridge/thespian/README.md

  - Provide full documentation here.
  - Make it easy to turn on helpful tracing of mock selections and calls.
    It can be painful when it's unclear why a mock failed.
+ - consider what other Proxy methods are needed: apply() etc
  - ...